haimkastner/unitsnet-js/Units.md

 - **Frequency**
     -   *The number of occurrences of a repeating event per unit time.*
 - **FuelEfficiency**
-    -   *Fuel efficiency is a form of thermal efficiency, meaning the ratio from effort to result of a process that converts chemical potential energy contained in a carrier (fuel) into kinetic energy or work.
-Fuel economy is stated as "fuel consumption" in liters per 100 kilometers (L/100 km).
+    -   *In the context of transport, fuel economy is the energy efficiency of a particular vehicle, given as a ratio of distance traveled per unit of fuel consumed.
+In most countries, using the metric system, fuel economy is stated as "fuel consumption" in liters per 100 kilometers (L/100 km) or kilometers per liter (km/L or kmpl).
 In countries using non-metric system, fuel economy is expressed in miles per gallon (mpg) (imperial galon or US galon).*
 - **HeatFlux**
     -   *Heat flux is the flow of energy per unit of area per unit of time*
 - **HeatTransferCoefficient**